-Business and the Coronavirus: Changes that will help you thrive
+Business and the Coronavirus: Strategy Changes that will help you thrive

 I’ve seen many fearful posts from business owners in the past 48 hours.